Law

 – One-day mock trial

-– Current affairs lectures by students
+– Current events lectures by students

 Julien BONNET